 Conclusions

-1. are not unique; similar results appear in other studies as well.
-For example, a recent Model Evaluation & Threat Research (METR) study showed a sharp gap between developers' perceptions and reality: developers whose work slowed by 19% because of AI tools were convinced those tools had made them 20% more productive.
+For example, a recent study by Model Evaluation & Threat Research (METR) showed a sharp gap between developers' perceptions and reality:

-6. These contradictory signals show that more data-driven research is needed to truly understand AI's impact on product development, especially given the scale of investment and the speed of adoption.
+These conflicting signals show that more data-driven research is needed to truly understand AI's impact on product development, especially given the scale of investment and the speed of adoption.

-7. We believe the developer community and employers should form realistic expectations.
-The first step is to gain a clear, objective understanding of how AI actually affects the development process.
+We believe the developer community and employers should form realistic expectations.
+The first step toward that is to get a clear, objective understanding of how AI actually affects the development process.

 Measuring AI adoption level